iter8-tools/iter8/mkdocs/docs/getting-started/your-first-experiment.md

     ```

 ## 4. Assert outcomes
-The experiment should complete in a few seconds.
+The `load-test` experiment you ran above should complete in a few seconds.
 Upon completion, assert that the experiment completed without any failures and SLOs are satisfied, as follows.

 ```shell
 iter8 assert -c completed -c nofailure -c slos